 - After about 30 seconds, press the button on the front face of your Ring device.
 If you’re notification goes off, then you’re good to go.

 What happens if my Ring Doorbell is Stolen?

 If your Ring Video Doorbell is stolen, Ring will replace the doorbell for free.
 Check your product information for specific terms.
 The only requirement is usually that you file a police report.

 Ring comes with a 30 day guarantee, meaning you may request a full refund within 30 days if you are not satisfied for any reason.
 Ring also has a limited warranty on parts and the doorbell itself.

-That about wraps it up for installation and setup of your new Ring Video Doorbell.
+That about wraps for How To Install A Ring Video Doorbell.
 We welcome any helpful comments or questions in the comments below.
 Also, take a look at some of our other Smart Home articles and tell us what you think!

 You can also find the Ring Doorbell in our Smart Home Installation Kit.